RosettaCommons/documentation/internal_documentation/SEWING.md

 ##Dictionary
 * model: a node that can be connected by edges, basically a collection of segments

-* segment: a collection of secondary structures, technically dssp_codes, generally 2-5 pieces of secondary structure constitute the segment, currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment, 5 pieces of secondary structures as a segment for continuous SEWING are in development
+* segment: a collection of secondary structures, technically dssp_codes, generally 2-5 pieces of secondary structure constitute the segment.
+Currently for continuous SEWING, 3 pieces of secondary structures called smotif (like HLH, or HLE) is a segment (5 pieces of secondary structures as a segment for continuous SEWING are in development by Doonam)

 * secondary structures: H, L, E

 * residue: technically residue_type, a collection of atoms

 * atom: a collection of xyz coordinates and element

 Example of "model", "segment", "residue", "atom"